Charlotte Pasha talks to famed tableware brand David Mellor's creative director Corin Mellor, who is David's son.

 How has the brand changed over the last 50 years?

 “The original name for the shop was actually David Mellor Ironmonger, as it was inspired by the eclectic ironmonger shops of my father’s Sheffield childhood.

 “Over the years we’ve responded to changing demand within the area and focused more on fine tableware and kitchenware.”

-“To celebrate 50 years in Sloane Square, we’ve created a special limited-edition rosewood version of our popular Provençal cutlery.
+“To celebrate 50 years in Sloane Square, we created a special limited-edition rosewood version of our popular Provençal cutlery.

-“Each piece of this collectable 50th anniversary edition has been exquisitely handmade in our factory near Sheffield, using sustainably sourced rosewood.”
+“Each piece of this collectable 50th anniversary edition was exquisitely handmade in our factory near Sheffield, using sustainably sourced rosewood.”

 Which David Mellor project are you most proud of?

 “The thing we’re most proud of is probably our Pride cutlery.
 Aptly named!

 “In a funny way, it’s come to symbolise us: a mixture of elegant design and honest craftsmanship, a blend of Sloane Square sophistication and Sheffield industrial heritage.”